-You don't see that many claymation games anymore.
-Thankfully, Doug TenNapel and gang are back to show gamers just how awesome the art form is.
+You don't see that many claymation games anymore so thankfully, Doug TenNapel and gang are back to show gamers just how awesome the art form is.
 However, does their new game live up to their previous triumphs?

 Armikrog is a point-and-click adventure game similar to The Neverhood.
 You play by selecting where you want Tommynaut (or his dog, Beak-Beak) to move then interact with installations that help them progress in their journey.
 Figuring out how to get through the puzzles can be a tricky endeavor.
 You'll find many solutions within story sequences or in your surroundings.
 I'm glad that I played on PlayStation 4 so I could take advantage of the Share button because screenshots are much easier to reference than my untrustworthy memory.
 It can get frustrating at times, but the satisfaction you get from finally having things click makes everything worth it.